javascript-tutorial/en.javascript.info/9-regular-expressions/11-regexp-groups/article.md

 We can also use parentheses contents in the replacement string in `str.replace`: by the number `$n` or the name `$<name>`.

-A group may be excluded from remembering by adding `pattern:?:` in its start.
-That's used when we need to apply a quantifier to the whole group, but don't remember it as a separate item in the results array.
+A group may be excluded from numbering by adding `pattern:?:` in its start.
+That's used when we need to apply a quantifier to the whole group, but don't want it as a separate item in the results array.
 We also can't reference such parentheses in the replacement string.